luuleitner/MotorEndplate/README.md

 [![CC BY 4.0](https://i.creativecommons.org/l/by/4.0/88x31.png)](http://creativecommons.org/licenses/by/4.0/)

 ### 3. Add-On's
-- `examples` folder with all result plots and figures of the IEEE-IUS 2020 publication in high resolution.
+- `figures` folder with all result plots and figures of the IEEE-IUS 2020 publication in high resolution.

 # Credits